japila-books/spark-sql-internals/docs/spark-sql-ExternalAppendOnlyUnsafeRowArray.md

 ====
 `add` is used when:

-* `WindowExec` is executed (and link:spark-sql-SparkPlan-WindowExec.adoc#fetchNextPartition[fetches all rows in a partition for a group].
+* `WindowExec` is executed (and spark-sql-SparkPlan-WindowExec.md#fetchNextPartition[fetches all rows in a partition for a group].

 * `SortMergeJoinScanner` buffers matching rows